WARNING: for the app to work properly you might need to restart the system.

 [Fixed] Crash in `tcpClosed` handler while the laptop is sleeping #295

 Another bug that doesn’t really require any further explanation, but is serious enough to justify mentioning.
 In case you encountered this frustrating behavior — rejoice!
-The bug is fixed in this beta.
+The bug is fixed in this version.

 [Improved] ExtendedCss has been updated to version 1.10 #293